-Our “Ones” classroom is for children transitioning from our older Nursery classrooms (approximately 18 months) up until approximately 24 months.
-In our “Ones” classroom, there is further emphasis on independence and motor skill development.
-Additionally, the development of social skills including sharing and playing with their peers is developed through our “Centers” based play approach in the classroom and in the atrium play center.
-Additionally, they are also introduced to “Circle Time” and the need to be able to sit and focus during brief teacher led activities including arts & crafts projects, story time and music.
+Our “Ones” classroom is specially designed for children transitioning from our older Nursery classrooms (approximately 18 months) up until approximately 24 months.
+Here, we place a strong emphasis on fostering independence and motor skill development.
+We understand the importance of social skills, such as sharing and playing with peers, which is why we utilize a “Centers” based play approach in the classroom and atrium play center.

-Activities focus on the development of fine and gross motor skills including self sufficiency in feeding, pottying and self-care.
-There are at least 2 daily circle times for teacher led activities including story telling, singing, flashcards and other learning manipulatives.
+In our Toddler Program, we focus on the development of both fine and gross motor skills, while also promoting self-sufficiency in feeding, potty training, and self-care.
+Throughout the day, there are at least two circle times for teacher-led activities, including storytelling, singing, flashcards, and other interactive learning manipulatives.

-The toddlers have their own outside play area with a variety of surfaces and structures to help develop their gross motor skills.
-We have stationary playground equipment, riding cars, and play houses for imaginative play.
-The atrium play center also has riding toys, soft play structures, ball puzzles, and sensory tables for the children to use on rainy or very hot days.
+Our toddlers have their dedicated outdoor play area, featuring a variety of surfaces and structures that promote gross motor skill development.
+With stationary playground equipment, riding cars, and playhouses, children have ample opportunities for imaginative play and physical activity.
+In addition, our atrium play center provides riding toys, soft play structures, ball puzzles, and sensory tables, ensuring engaging play options even on rainy or hot days.